 - Official National Board Dental Examination score report, directly from American Dental Association .

-- Course-by-Course evaluation from Educational Credential Evaluators, Inc. or World Education Services for ALL foreign transcripts received outside of the US including Canadian schools where English was not the official language of instruction.
+- Official course-by-course evaluation from Educational Credential Evaluators, Inc. or World Education Services for ALL foreign transcripts received outside of the US including Canadian schools where English was not the official language of instruction.

 - TOEFL (Test of English as a Foreign Language) scores are required for applicants whose native language is not English and who have not completed at least one year of US college/university level studies.
 The institution code is 4840.